Explore

 Land Use Application

-Application number N 240312 ZRQ (122-03 14th Avenue Rezoning) submitted by Northern 167 Property, LLC, pursuant to Section 201 of the New York City Charter for an amendment of the Zoning Resolution of the City of New York, modifying APPENDIX F for the purpose of establishing a Mandatory Inclusionary Housing area, Borough of Queens, Community District 7, Council District 19.
+Application number N 230310 ZRK (73-99 Empire Boulevard Rezoning) submitted by the Empire Boulevard Holdings, LLC, pursuant to Section 201 of the New York City Charter for an amendment to the Zoning Resolution of the City of New York, modifying APPENDIX F for the purpose of establishing a Mandatory Inclusionary Housing area, Borough of Brooklyn, Community District 9, Council District 35.

 This Land Use Application was Referred to Comm by Council to the Subcommittee on Zoning and Franchises